SirGarhi/garhis-grotto-foundry/docs/potion_serums.md

 Potion Serums can be safely stored in a bag of holding or similar extradimensional space.

-> Player Note: The ngame of the game here is **be reasonable**.
+> Player Note: The name of the game here is **be reasonable**.
 It's not intended that you carry around 200 Serums, even if you technically could safely through use of a bag of holding or similar.

 A piece of equipment known as a **Vial Belt** can be crafted using leatherworker's tools and 2 units of Uncommon Leather.
 It provides the following benefits:
 * A Vial Belt has the capacity to safely store 3 Potion Serums.